 No, no, and no... you don't.
 But, you do want to be in a program or school where there are enough opportunities for you to grow and develop.

-Junior year, ideally, or the first few months of senior year.
+Junior year, ideally, or by the beginning of senior year.
 ArtsBridge clients typically have their finalized lists by no later than September of senior year.

 Yes, of course.
 A two year progam like Cap21 or AMDA could be just what you need right now.
 Or go to a commuity college for year and really apply yourself.
 One good year of college can dismiss a lot of damage.

 Kids worry that if they go to a school in a remote location, they will be stuck there for 4 years.
 It may not be for everyone, but it can be fabulous to be fully immersed in a setting while creating your environment with fellow students!
 After vacations, breaks, and summers, you may find yourself looking forward to the intimate campus atmosphere.
 Being in the middle of a major city is not for everyone either, trust me.

 The original definition of a conservatory is an institution that focuses on the study of music.
 The term is now used for theater and dance programs we well.
 Coursework in the arts major takes up approximately 75% of the student schedule.
 The remaining 25% is devoted to academic requirements.
 Interestingly enough, a BFA or BM at a university is built on the same model.

 Generally students choose a double degree for one of three reasons: 1) their parents insist; 2) they feel if this doesn't work out I can always do that; and 3) the liberal arts and a balanced education are very important to them.
 Remember a degree is a degree.
 If you are academically inclined, a university rather than a conservatory is a terrific option for you because of the choice of non-arts classes.
 But also know that you can take a challenging course load while in a BFA/BM program, if you want to take the initiative.